minvws/nl-covid19-notification-app-website/_questions/de/1-8-kan-ik-de-app-pauzeren.md

 ---
 set: 1
 index: 8
-title: Kan ik de app pauzeren?
+title: Can I pause the app?
 redirect_from:
   - /pauzeren
   - /pauseren